 3. Questions about the divorce process

 When you clarify to yourself the lawyer’s credibility and the price, you should learn the facts about the process itself.
 This set of questions is probably the most important because it regards the actual steps and phases.
-Therefore, consider asking the following questions:
+According to Adrian H. Altshuler & Associates, people often go through the divorce process once in their lives and they are unfamiliar with how complex it can get.
+There are a lot of steps and for clients, it is important to get the answers to the following questions:

 - Will I be informed of all developments in my case?